dgaydukov/cert-aws/sa/files/sa.md

 * for the above reason `iptables` for filtering won't work, cause they always will get one IP - of elb
 * alb: use `X-Forward-For` header to get original IP address of user
 * nlb: use proxy protocol (works only on level 4) - helps identify IP of client (plz note since nlb is level 4, there is no `X-Forward-For` in request, so using proxy protocol is the ony way to get client IP)
-Proxy protocol adds additional information to each request with client info (ip, host, port) If you want to terminate ssl on elb use ALB + HTTPS listener, if you want to terminate ssl on your ec2 use NLB + TCP listener You can enable proxy protocol for classic LB with:
+Proxy protocol adds additional information to each request with client info (ip, host, port).
+If you want to terminate ssl on elb use ALB + HTTPS listener, if you want to terminate ssl on your ec2 use NLB + TCP listener
+You can enable proxy protocol for classic LB with:
 ```
 ClassicLB